Form 8824 made simple: Reporting a like-kind exchange without mistakes

 Understanding the Form 8824 instructions and completing them accurately protects the tax deferral you worked to structure.

+Four: both properties must be held for business or investment, properties must be like-kind, deadlines are absolute, and a qualified intermediary must hold the funds.
 Before you can report an exchange, you must have actually completed a valid one.
 The like-kind exchange rules are strict, and failing any requirement disqualifies the deferral.

 1. Both properties must be held for business or investment.
 Section 1031 applies to property used in a trade or business or held for investment.
 Your primary residence does not qualify.
-A vacation home used primarily for personal enjoyment does not qualify, the property you relinquished and the property you received must both meet this standard.
+A vacation home used primarily for personal enjoyment does not qualify.
+The property you relinquished and the property you received must both meet this standard.

 2. The properties must be like-kind.
 For real property, this is broadly defined.
 An office building can be exchanged for raw land.
 A rental house can be exchanged for a commercial property.
 The like-kind requirement looks at the nature of the investment, not the specific property type.
 Since 2018, personal property no longer qualifies for like-kind treatment.